 Organisations are reaping the benefits of psychometric assessments

 Organisations are continually looking for tools and techniques to help them make better hiring and promotion decisions, as well as for ways to set themselves apart in the search for talent.
-A 2011 survey by an organisational research company reveals the high prevalence and impressive benefits of psychometric assessments as part of a talent recruitment and development programs, particularly in an era when many organisations cannot afford to spend significant amounts of money hiring new staff.
+A 2011 survey by Aberdeen revealed the high prevalence and impressive benefits of psychometric assessments as part of a talent recruitment and development programs, particularly in an era when many organisations cannot afford to spend significant amounts of money hiring new staff.

 The survey involved over 640 organisations, including more than 500 that used assessments as part of their hiring and talent development strategy.
 The researchers used several benchmarks of organisational HR success.
 These included: high rates of employees receiving outstanding performance reviews, sound succession plans and manager satisfaction rates.
 Read on to find out more about what these successful organisations did to set themselves apart…

 The research showed that organisations with high rates of outstanding performance reviews, management satisfaction rates and sound succession plans: